 The MSW Program provides opportunities for students who have been admitted to the MSW Program having successfully completed the equivalents of SWRK 601 and/ or SWRK 602 with a B or higher from a non-CSWE accredited program to test out of up to two courses.
-Permission to test out will be granted to students who are admitted to the MSW Program and who have taken and made a "B" or above in SWRK 601 - Social Welfare Policy and Services and/or SWRK 602 - Human Behavior and the Social Environment I. Eligible students must successfully complete written examinations.
+Permission to test out will be granted to students who are admitted to the MSW Program and who have taken and earned a "B" or above in SWRK 601 - Social Welfare Policy and Services and/or SWRK 602 - Human Behavior and the Social Environment I. Eligible students must successfully complete written examinations.
 Credit hours are not awarded to students who successfully test out.
 Students must complete additional elective courses to earn the required 61 credit hours.

-The curriculum requires students to complete a graduate social work course elective to ensure completion of the minimum 61 credit hours required by the MSW Program.
 For specific requirements and procedures for matriculating through the MSW Program, please contact the School of Social Work MSW Program Director or refer to the MSW Program Student Handbook.
-In order to have sufficient time for course and field planning, the

-MSW Program admissions application deadline is January 15.
+In order to have sufficient time for course and field planning, the MSW Program admissions application deadline is January 13 for the advanced standing option and March 31 for the two-year full-time option and the three-year part-time option.
 All documents pertaining to admission must be received by the application deadline.

 The program requires 61 semester credit hours, including a minimum of 960 hours of field practicum (internship).
 During the first year, students acquire foundation knowledge.
 Foundation knowledge is supported by courses in social work practice with individuals, families, groups, communities and organizations, social welfare policy and services, diversity, populations at risk, social and economic justice, research, and field education.
-During orientation, students are provided information on the three specialty certificate programs.
-Some of the foundation courses are also a part of a specialty certificate and students have the option of taking courses required for a certificate as their elective/s.
+During orientation, students are provided information on the two specialty certificate programs.
+The required certificate courses cannot be used as social work electives if the student is working toward the MSW degree and a certificate.

 The MSW Program offers three options for completing the MSW degree curriculum including advanced standing (one-year option), the two-year full-time option, and the three-year part-time option.
-Advanced standing status is only awarded to graduates of baccalaureate social work programs accredited by the Council on Social Work Education (CSWE).
+Advanced standing status is only awarded to graduates of baccalaureate social work programs accredited by CSWE.
 Advanced standing is a one-year full-time academic program.
 Students must have completed their bachelor's degree in social work within five years of expected enrollment in the MSW Program and have a cumulative overall GPA of 3.0 on a 4.0 scale to be eligible for advanced standing.
 It is expected that an advanced standing student will have mastered the foundation and have demonstrated the ability to perform in an accelerated learning program.
-Advanced standing students begin course work during the first summer session and enroll in 9 credit hours.
-Students enroll in SWRK 501 - Professional Writing for Social Workers (3 s.h.), SWRK 606 - Social Work Practice Seminar (3 s.h.), and SWRK 608 - Statistics and Research Seminar (3 s.h.) courses.
-The fall students enroll in 16 credit hours, and the spring 10 credit hours.
+Advanced standing students begin course work during the first summer session and enroll in 6 credit hours.
+Students enroll in SWRK 606 - Social Work Practice Seminar (3 s.h.), and SWRK 608 - Statistics and Research Seminar (3 s.h) courses.
+Students enroll in 16 credit hours in the fall and 13 credit hours in the spring.